DarkSideMatters/CodeAnalysisPMD/README.md

 # CodeAnalysisPMD
-In cooperation with Emil Klausen.
+In cooperation with Emil Klausen and Zygimantas Pranka.

 The last semester project of our group has been used for the exercises: